Have you been dreaming of an outback birding adventure?

 Our camping option includes a single elevated stretcher tent, pillow, pillowcase, sheets and a self-inflating mattress.
 You may want to bring a lightweight sleeping bag for Dry Season nights.
 A single supplement applies for night 1 of camping tours only if staying in a Darwin hotel (when stated in itinerary).

 NT Bird Specialists respects the natural and cultural assets found in the environment we are lucky enough to operate in.
-We aim to minimise food packaging, rubbish and waste and we support local and indigenous-owned businesses.
+We aim to minimise food packaging, rubbish and waste and have palm-oil free menus.
+We support local and indigenous-owned businesses.
 Our tours follow minimal impact principles, including ethical bird watching and photography guidelines.
+Our vehicles are modern and fuel efficient.

 Darwin has a wide range of short and day touring options, along with many local attractions and seasonal events.
 We’re happy to provide suggestions and refer professional services where appropriate for pre and post touring activities.
 We can package other experiences on request.

-Walks are generally between 1-3 km and up to 6 km on longer tours.
+Generally speaking, walks are between 0.5-3 km and up to 6 km on longer tours.
+You may book a private tour for a more strenuous itinerary with difficult grading tours.
 Walks vary from easy to moderate (relatively flat with the occasional walks up to lookouts or rocky steps).
 We recommend a private charter for those who would find this difficult or have limited mobility.
 Please note our vehicles are not wheelchair accessible but have space for a frame or walking stick.
 Please advise us of any special needs or requests at the time of booking.
 We will try to accommodate your needs and/or requests where possible.

 We recommend that you take out a comprehensive travel insurance policy prior to departure of our tour, which covers you for the duration of our tour.
 Travel Insurance is not included in your tour price.
 NT Bird Specialists recommend that you purchase comprehensive travel insurance that includes (without limitation) coverage for: accidental death, medical expenses, loss/damage to personal belongings and luggage, water and land-based activities, and airfare/travel disruption due to reasons beyond yours or our control.